rossdowthwaite/starter-kit/README.md

-# Start Baseplate
+# Starter Baseplate

 ## Description

 Build scripts, package.json and SASS baseplate to start prototyping and building projects quickly.
+Useful for most basic static sites.
+Tweak and add/remove modules to suit your project.

 ## Usage